xiangp126/CrossLv/README.md

 [DESCRIPTION]
     home -- install packages into ~/.usr/
     root -- install packages into /usr/local/
-    help -- print the help messages
+    mix  -- install packages into ~/.usr/ but with sudo privilege help -- print the help messages
     summary -- show installation summary